seannns/uni-notes/IFB102/Web.md

 		Reduce client requirements - just need broser

 XML
-	Data markup language - describes different kinds of data, not necessarily for pres
+	Data markup language - describes different kinds of data, not necessarily for presentation Data description language
+	Looks like HTML, but more general.
+	XML is about arbitrary data - eg. docx files are zipped XML.

 Web Services
 	Can use different client programs, not just JS in broswer. eg. native machine code